How to Repair Wood With Epoxy Wood Filler

 Thank you to Mohawk Consumer Products for sponsoring this post.
 As always, all opinions are 100% my own based on my experience with the products used.
 This post also contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-First I have to mention that I am demonstrating this method on wood drawer bases.
-But epoxy wood filler can be useful in so many different ways!
+First, I have to mention that I am demonstrating this method on wood drawer bases.
+However, epoxy wood filler can be useful in many different ways!
 You can see how we've used it to fill in a large hole left by old hardware on our front door (we also completely updated our front door and added a DIY door kick plate to it).
 And here you can see how we have used it to fill old screw holes that are no longer holding the screw in place.
 You can also use it to repair areas where wood rot is common, like on exterior trim and on exterior doors.
 The possibilities are endless.

 Materials needed: